GabeScott/standard-works-vault/General Conference/1997 April - Pioneers All.md

 In his classic poem, Henry Wadsworth Longfellow described youth and the future.
 He wrote:

-How beautiful is youth! how bright it gleams
+>How beautiful is youth! how bright it gleams

-With its illusions, aspirations, dreams!
+>With its illusions, aspirations, dreams!

-Book of Beginnings, Story without End,
+>Book of Beginnings, Story without End,

-Each maid a heroine, and each man a friend!1
+>Each maid a heroine, and each man a friend![^1]
+>

 The First Presidency declared, on April 6, 1942: “How glorious and near to the angels is youth that is clean.
-This youth will have joy unspeakable here and eternal happiness hereafter.”2
+This youth will have joy unspeakable here and eternal happiness hereafter.”[^2]

 We’ve heard much about the pioneers of 1847 and their trek across the plains and entrance into the Salt Lake Valley.
 We shall hear more as this sesquicentennial year moves along.

 Not surprisingly, as the pioneer theme is presented, each goes back in memory to his or her own family line.
-There are usually examples to identify and which fit the definition of a pioneer: “one who goes before, showing others the way to follow.”3 Some, if not all, made great sacrifices to leave behind comfort and ease and respond to that clarion call of their newly found faith.
+There are usually examples to identify and which fit the definition of a pioneer: “one who goes before, showing others the way to follow.”[^3] Some, if not all, made great sacrifices to leave behind comfort and ease and respond to that clarion call of their newly found faith.

 Two of my own great-grandparents fit the mold of many.
 Gibson and Cecelia Sharp Condie lived in Clackmannan, Scotland.
 Their families were engaged in coal mining—at peace with the world, surrounded by relatives and friends, and housed in fairly comfortable quarters in a land they loved.
 They listened to the message of the missionaries from The Church of Jesus Christ of Latter-day Saints and were converted to the depths of their very souls.
 They heard the call to journey to Zion and knew they must answer that call.